fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 }
 ```

-What we are going to do is set the source to the referring hostname, the medium to simply “referral”, and the campaign to “none”.
+We are going to set the source to the referring hostname, the medium to simply “referral”, and the campaign to “none”.
 Setting the medium to “referral” will also align with Google Analytics and other analytics software that uses the same medium value for non-campaign traffic from external websites.

 To illustrate how this would work, if there was a link on example.com to fusebit.io/integrations/ that did not contain UTM tags, we could dynamically set the UTM parameters to:

 ``https://fusebit.io/integrations/?utm_source=example.com&utm_medium=referral&utm_campaign=none``

-From the perspective of your analytics solutioin, it would look like the example.com link to fusebit.io actually had UTM parameters when it did not.
+From the perspective of your analytics solution, it would look like the example.com link to fusebit.io had UTM parameters when it did not.

 Got it?
 Let’s dive into the code.

 ## Show Me the Code

-Here is the JavaScript that will dynamically create UTM parameters and then I will explain how it all works.
+Here is the JavaScript that will dynamically create UTM parameters, and then I will explain how it all works.
 This code will be in the <head> section of your website’s HTML above any analytics tags.

 ```
 <script>